-Racial diversity change can be shown in tabular format as transition matrix between census years or by side-by-side comparison of two maps corresponding to two different years (i.e 1990 and 2000 or 2000 and 2010).
+Racial diversity change can be shown in tabular format as a transition matrix between census years or a side-by-side comparison of two maps corresponding to two different years (i.e., 1990 and 2000 or 2000 and 2010).

 WHAT IS A RACIAL DIVERSITY CHANGE MAP?

-Racial diversity change map (or change map) shows temporal change in racial diversity in a single map.
-Change map is created in the basis of a high resolution (30m) two-dimensional classification of grid cells into 14 categories based on racial diversity level and dominant race.
-We use racial diversity map for 1990, 2000, 2010 years.
+A racial diversity change map (or change map) shows a temporal change in racial diversity in a single map.
+Change map is created based on a high resolution (30m) two-dimensional classification of grid cells into 14 categories based on racial diversity level and dominant race.
+We use a racial diversity map for 1990, 2000, 2010 years.
 Change map shows:

-- unchagned areas in original colors assigned to each of 14 diversity/dominant race classes.
+- unchanged areas in original colors assigned to each of 14 diversity/dominant race classes.

 Fig.1.
 Racial diversity change categories.
 In diagonal are classes with no change between years.
 WL – white low diversity, WM – white medium diversity, BL – black low diversity, BM – black medium diversity, AL – Asian low diversity, AM – Asian medium diversity, IL – Native American low diversity, IM – Native American medium diversity, OL – other race low diversity, OM – other race medium diversity, HL – Hispanic low diversity, HM – Hispanic medium diversity, Hdiv – high diversity.